 Up to 2 children can travel for free for each adult Pass.

 There is not a pass called a Switzerland Eurail Pass.
 Switzerland instead has what is called the Swiss Travel Pass (read all about it here).
-You can travel by train in Switzerland using a Eurail Global Pass or a Eurail Multi-Country Pass that has Switzerland as one of the designated countries of travel.
+You can travel by train in Switzerland using a Eurail Global Pass however there are a few regional railway lines that are not covered with the Eurail Global Pass.

 How much are Eurail Passes in Europe?